Carpea03/sales_interviewer/conventions.md

 ## AI Model
 - Use Anthropic's Claude 3.5 model for natural language processing
-- Keep the model version up to date (currently using 'claude-3-opus-20240229')
+- Keep the model version up to date (currently using 'claude-3-5-sonnet-20240620')

 ## API Usage
 - Use the Anthropic Python client library for API calls
-- Store API keys securely in Streamlit secrets
+- Store API keys and other sensitive information securely in Streamlit secrets
+- Use the PyMongo client for MongoDB Atlas operations

 ## Testing
 - Write unit tests using pytest